One of the oldest Episcopal churches in North Carolina, Calvary observed its bicentennial in 2020.

 In 2015, Calvary broke with tradition and singled out an individual member for special recognition.
 On Easter Sunday, the church celebrated “Lucy Davis Day” as proclaimed by Bishop Michael B. Curry.
 Mrs. Davis was honored for her more than 50 years of extraordinary contributions.
 She was named Senior Warden Emeritus and remains the only parishioner upon whom that title has been bestowed.

-The bicentennial celebration was scheduled for May 3 but has been postponed due to the coronavirus pandemic.
-When it is held, 200 Years at Calvary, an updated history of the church written by Penny Mills and Lynn Horton, will be available.
-The book features a narrative of the church’s 200 years and will include the Parish Register, a compilation of all baptisms, confirmations, and burials from 1840 forward.
-It will also include historic photographs and newspaper articles about the church.
+An updated history of the church, 200 Years at Calvary, was written by Penny Mills and Lynn Horton.
+The book features a narrative of the church’s 200 years and includes the Parish Register, a compilation of all baptisms, confirmations, and burials from 1840 forward.
+It also includes historic photographs and newspaper articles about the church.

 Originally published in Anson County Historical Society News, March 2020